actualizado

 Alojamiento

-We have had many previous volunteers who have quickly made friends here; enjoying the lifestyle, the beaches and going fishing, hunting, beach-combing and out on boat trips.
-Antigua and Barbuda are expensive, as most things are imported and we pay an even higher cost to get it to us here.
-So you will need your own funds to pay for these activities and for car hire, a local driving licence, boat trips etc. But you will be supporting the local economy, making friends and experiencing much more than just our lives here if you can afford to pay local people to take you out and show you Barbuda from their point of view.
-And although Barbuda has a lot of fishers and hunters, both are hard work and dangerous, so going on a fishing or hunting trip is best done as a paying guest!
+We have had many previous volunteers who have quickly made friends here; enjoying the lifestyle, the beaches and going fishing, beach-combing and out on boat trips.
+Antigua and Barbuda are expensive, as most things are imported and we pay an even higher cost to get it to us here on Barbuda.
+So you will need your own funds to pay for your time-off activities, and for car hire you need to buy a local driving licence.
+But you will be supporting the local economy, making friends and experiencing much more than just our lives here if you ask local people to take you out and show you Barbuda from their point of view.

-You will come to Barbuda via Antigua, as the ferries and/or flights for Barbuda leave from Antigua so you should budget for at least one overnight stay there at the start and maybe at the end of your stay with us.
-We occasionally go to Antigua to buy some groceries and for other essential services when we need to, but it is very expensive for us to do this, so you should try to bring anything you can't live without, before you get to Barbuda.
+You will come to Barbuda via Antigua, as the ferries and/or flights for Barbuda leave from Antigua so you should budget for at least one overnight stay in Antigua at the start and maybe one more at the end of your stay with us.
+We occasionally go to Antigua to buy groceries and for other essential services when we need to, but it is very expensive for us to do this, so you should try to bring anything you can't live without before you get to Barbuda.
 You can also arrive on Barbuda directly here as yacht crew and if you do, we will come to pick you up - but only after you have been to immigration.

 Acceso a Internet limitado